tonqa/JustType/README.md

 Reasoning
 ---------------------

 Recently, there has been quite a lot buzz around keyboards for iOS.
 We liked the [Flex keyboard](http://fleksy.com/) a lot and also we are fans of the [Swype keyboard](http://www.swype.com/), which can be easily installed on every Android smartphone on the market.
 These were amazing projects, but there is a lack of keyboard extensions for the native iOS UI.
 We want something to be more built-in.
-So we built an interface on top of the existing UIKit of iOS, which integrates much better.
+So we built an interface on top of the existing UIKit of iOS, which integrates much better with the traditional text input.

 **The iOS keyboard and text navigation is often cumbersome**.
 E.g. in order to jump to the preceding word in a text you need a lot of touches on the top of the text input itself.
 You can not directly make the word upper or lower case if you are in between a word.
 Also though there is a built-in syntax checker, you can only choose all suggestions by holding on a word.
 You never directly see what words it suggests.
 We can do better!